Robert Maddox (American football): High school coaching career

 Maddox became head coach at Valley High School in Valley, Alabama in 1991, where he immediately led the Rams to the fourth round of the Alabama High School Athletic Association class 5A playoffs and a 12–2 record.
 For this, he was named the Alabama High School Football Coach of the Year for class 5A.
-He remained at Valley until 1999, amassing a 62–46 record and four region championships.
-In 2000, he reentered the college ranks as an assistant coach at Gardner–Webb University, but returned to Alabama in 2002 as the head football coach at Auburn High School.
-At Auburn High, Maddox led the Tigers to three consecutive playoff appearances and won the region title in 2004.
-After three seasons at Auburn High, Maddox left to become head football coach at Lee-Scott Academy.
+He remained at Valley through the 1997 season, amassing a 62–46 record and four region championships.
+In 1998, he reentered the college ranks as defensive coordinator at Gardner–Webb University, but returned to Alabama in 2002 as the head football coach at Auburn High School.
+At Auburn High, Maddox led the Tigers to four consecutive playoff appearances and won the region title in 2005.
+In 2006, Maddox was named 6-A Coach of the Year by the Alabama High School Coaches Association.
+After four seasons at Auburn High, Maddox retired from public school to become head football coach at Lee-Scott Academy for 13 seasons.
 He retired from coaching football in the spring of 2019.